 The Bulldogs' three-run fourth inning tied the game at three, but the Miners' bats responded with three runs in the bottom of the frame, putting the game away for good.

 Sophomore Scott Stokes, in his first game back from a broken thumb, took over for Anderson in the fifth inning.
-He'd allow two runs in his three innings of work.

 But in the top of the sixth, with the Bulldogs threatening to score after loading the bases with no outs, Stokes struck out a batter and junior second baseman TJ Mayo made a nice stop to start a 4-6-3 double play, allowing the Miners to get out of the jam without allowing a run.